scipy-conference/scipy_proceedings_archive/scipy2014/papers/00_intro/abstract.md

 These proceedings contain 16 peer-reviewed contributions, based on talks presented at the conference.
 They provide a peek into the current state of the ever-evolving landscape of Python in Science.
 We hope you find pleasure in the effort the authors have made to carefully present their work in a clear and accessible fashion.

-On behalf of the SciPy2014 organizers, Andy Terrel & Kelsey Jordahl, conference chairsStéfan van der Walt & James Bergstra, proceedings chairs.
+On behalf of the SciPy2014 organizers, Andy Terrel & Kelsey Jordahl, conference chairs, and Stéfan van der Walt & James Bergstra, proceedings chairs.